yashyp45/SkySense/README.md

 # SkySense
-This is a Weather Application
+This is a Weather Application.
 Live Link of Project - https://yashyp45.github.io/SkySense/